Volleyball Drills to Do at Home Without a Net or Court

 Makeshift Drills When No Court Is Available

 You could also practice rolling on your living room floor.
 Just make sure you have enough space.
-And carpet will work better if you are wanting to practice a lot, as it won't hurt all of your bones as much.
+And carpet will work better if you want to practice a lot, as it won't hurt all of your bones as much.

 Partner Drill: You can pepper like normal, or do a passing variation, where you just pass back and forth, testing out different kinds of passes.
 You can try to catch your partner off-guard and give them a low, quick pass, or you can give them a high lofty pass.
 This keeps you on your toes and also helps you gain ball control.